Validation

 Inside the tests directory, 3 types of files will be processed:

-• *.ttl: Turtle RDF files that will be validated against the SHACL rules.
+• *.ttl: Turtle RDF files validated against the SHACL shapes (see SHACL Validation).

-• *.jsonld: JSON-LD files that will be first validated against the Building Block JSON Schema and then against the SHACL rules.
+• *.jsonld: JSON-LD files validated against the Building Block JSON Schema and then against the SHACL shapes.

-• *.json: JSON files that will be first validated against the JSON Schema, then “semantically uplifted” by embedding the Building Block’s context.jsonld, and finally validated against the SHACL rules.
+• *.json: JSON files validated against the JSON Schema, then “semantically uplifted” by embedding the Building Block’s context.jsonld, and finally validated against the SHACL shapes.

-If the filename for a test resource ends in -fail (e.g., missing-id-fail.json), validation will only pass if the test fails (JSON SCHEMA, SHACL shapes, etc.); this allows writing negative test cases.
+If the filename for a test resource ends in -fail (e.g., missing-id-fail.json), validation will only pass if the test fails (JSON Schema, SHACL shapes, etc.); this allows writing negative test cases.
+The equivalent for tests.yaml entries is the require-fail: true property.

 SHACL Validation

-SHACL rules can be defined in a rules.shacl file or any other files or URLs in the bblocks.json:
+SHACL shapes can be defined in a shapes.shacl file or via the shaclShapes property in bblock.json:

 "vocabs-shacl.ttl"